Sonos and Wi-Fi: How to Minimize Wireless Interference

 The best solution is to use the 5 GHz frequency band to the maximum extent possible for other wireless devices on the network, and only let clients that do not support 5 GHz use the 2.4 GHz band.

-Sometimes we get questions specifically about Sonos speakers and Airties Wi-Fi, the wireless mesh solution that we distribute.
+We sometimes get questions more specifically about Sonos speakers and the mesh solutions we sell that come from eero and Zyxel, as well as AirTies wifi, a mesh wifi solution for which we used to be a distributor.
 Exactly the same rules of thumb apply here as for other wireless networks.

-Please note that although both Sonos and AirTies access points form mesh networks with other devices of the same type, they cannot be part of a mesh network with each other.
-Sonos must either be on its own network or use the Wi-Fi network.
+Note that even if both the Sonos speakers and the wifi access points will mesh with other compatible devices of the same kind, they cannot form a mesh network with each other.
+Sonos must either be on its own network or use the wifi network.

 Mostly for Geeks: Example of Noise from SonosNet